-12 Mar A Multi-cognitive Deficit Model of Developmental Dyslexia
+12 Mar A Multiple Cognitive Deficit Model of Developmental Dyslexia

 Six blind men came across an elephant.
 The first blind man ran into the elephant’s “sturdy side” and declared the animal a wall.
 The second felt the elephant’s tusk “so very round and smooth and sharp” and pronounced the elephant to be a spear.

 The third felt the squirming trunk in his hands and proclaimed the elephant to be a snake.
 The remaining three blind men declared the elephant as, respectively, a tree trunk (based on the leg), a fan (based on the ear), and a rope (based on the tail).

 Scholars in the field of learning disabilities (LD) often invoke the parable of the “blind men and the elephant” to capture the state of the research literature on learning disabilities.
 Although there is no lack of research on the subject of learning disabilities and especially reading disabilities — or dyslexia as it is commonly referred to — the theories, assessments and treatment are so labyrinthine and contradictory as to cause one to throw one’s hands up in the air (Spear & Sternberg, 1986; MacConville, 2007; Waber 2010; Kapur 2011).